fuel/parser/README.md

 Only Markdown is included.
 While many other drivers are included, their libraries are not and are by default.

-Mustache, Twig, MtHaml and Smarty should be installed via Composer.
+Mustache, Twig, MtHaml, Lex and Smarty should be installed via Composer.
 Simply add the libraries to your project's `composer.json` then run `php composer.phar install`:

 ```json
 {